Superalgos/Superalgos/docs/pages/suite/suite-what-to-expect.md

 permalink: suite-what-to-expect.html
 ---

+## Open Beta Stage

-Superalgos is pre-releasing an early beta-stage version of the Superalgos Platform in the hope that early adopters will help us shape the software and evolve it into a robust product.
-We try our best to make installation and operation easy, but at this point, the platform is directed at tech-savvy individuals with a knack for learning a few PC operator tricks while installing and using the platform.
+Superalgos is in an open beta-stage, still under development.
+The early-stage pre-release intends to gather feedback from early adopters, who may help shape the software and evolve it into a robust product.
+We try our best to make installation and operation easy, but at this point, the system is directed at tech-savvy individuals with a knack for learning a few PC operator tricks while installing and using the system.

 If you don't consider yourself an early adopter and usually go to your 10-year-old for advice on using your PC, you may still give it a shot.
-Developers and users in the [Community](https://t.me/superalgoscommunity) will be happy to give you a hand and help you get up and running.
+Developers and users in the <a href="https://t.me/superalgoscommunity" rel="nofollow" rel="noopener" target="_blank">Community</a> will be happy to give you a hand and help you get up and running.

-## About the Platform
+## About the System

 What you will get is a client application that runs entirely on users' machines.
 This is to fulfill the design principle of a trustless deployment: you don't need to trust any third party with your strategies, exchange API keys, personal information, or funds.

-If you haven't seen it yet, there is a thorough description of the platform including introduction videos [on the website](https://superalgos.org/tools-superalgos-platform.shtml).
+There is a thorough description of system features and functionality [on the website](https://superalgos.org/).

-## A Rather Big Download
+## Data in Your Machine

 Traders rely on datasets for backtesting.
-The platform retrieves raw trades data directly from exchanges and processes data to produce candles and a few indicators, which are stored in your local machine.
+The system retrieves raw trades data directly from exchanges and processes data to produce candles and  indicators, which are stored in your local machine.

-The volume of trades data generated at exchanges is massive.
+The volume of trades data generated at exchanges is significant.
 Exchanges APIs impose limits on the bandwidth of data you may retrieve from your machine per unit of time.
-To save you from spending days or weeks running processes to retrieve the data you will need for backtesting, we include historic market data in our releases.

-This has a small non-monetary cost associated: the zip files you will download are a bit heavy and highly compressed.
-As a result, it may take 30 to 60 minutes for your machine to decompress the files.
-Also, a second small cost is that this adds a step in the process to fire up the platform the first time.

-## Poloniex Only as a Temporary Limitation

-Because the platform is still at an early stage of development, we limit the use of data and trading to a single exchange: Poloniex.
-Once the core infrastructure is sufficiently developed and stabilized, we plan to implement the [CCXT library](https://github.com/ccxt/ccxt/) to enable access to [a vast list of exchanges](https://github.com/ccxt/ccxt/wiki/Exchange-Markets).
-We expect this to happen in Q1 2021.

-The choice of Poloniex as the first exchange was purely circumstantial: Poloniex was the number one exchange in the world when the Superalgos Project was born, back in the summer of 2017.
+Different exchanges have different transaction volumes, and imposse different limits.

+For those reasons, retrieving historic data takes considerably different times on each exchange.
+For example, retrieving the USDT-BTC market for the whole of 2019 from Poloniex may take three to four hours.
+The same period for Bitmex may take double or more.

+A third factor affecting data-retrieval times and initial candles-processing is the computational power of your machine.
+Check the [system requirements](suite-system-requirements.html) for more details in this regard.

+## Supported Exchanges

+For a list of supported exchanges, please refer to the <a href="https://github.com/Superalgos/Superalgos/blob/develop/README.md" rel="nofollow" rel="noopener" target="_blank">develop branch README file</a>.

+The system implements the <a href="https://github.com/ccxt/ccxt/" rel="nofollow" rel="noopener" target="_blank">CCXT library</a>, which allows connecting to a <a href="https://github.com/ccxt/ccxt/wiki/Exchange-Markets" rel="nofollow" rel="noopener" target="_blank">vast list of exchanges</a>.

+You are free to try exchanges that haven't been tested by the team.
+We'd be happy to hear about your tests.

 ## Feedback

 We value highly all feedback.
 We are listening and actively participating in the various Superalgos Telegram groups.

-We keep a wish list for new features in the form of [issues in this repository](https://github.com/Superalgos/Platform/issues).
+We keep a wish list for new features in the form of <a href="https://github.com/Superalgos/Platform/issues" rel="nofollow" rel="noopener" target="_blank">issues in the Superalgos repository</a>.
 If you are missing a key feature, feel free to open an issue using the ```improvement``` label.

-However, bear in mind that the platform is at an early stage of development and that the current priority is stabilization and delivery of core functionality.
+However, bear in mind that the system is at an early stage of development and that the current priority is the stabilization and delivery of core functionality.